SAT Program FAQ

 with a minimum core amount of homework and optional additional homework assigned.

-Students write a mini-diagnostic SAT at the beginning of the course and finish
+Students take a mini-diagnostic SAT at the beginning of the course and finish

 with a full test on the last day.